Lakers News: Rookies Overwhelmingly Voted Lonzo Ball As Best Playmaker In Class - Lakers Nation

 Unlike D’Angelo Russell, who has since been traded to the Brooklyn Nets, Ball is known to be a pass-first point guard who cares more about getting his teammates open looks than himself.

-Ball’s ability to make his teammates better is what was so appealing to the Lakers, whose front office is ran by Hall of Fame point guard Magic Johnson, who had the same reputation when leading the Lakers to five championships in the 1980s.
+Ball’s ability to make his teammates better is what was so appealing to the Lakers, whose front office is run by Hall of Fame point guard Magic Johnson, who had the same reputation when leading the Lakers to five championships in the 1980s.

 At the recent NBA Rookie Photo Shoot in New York, NBA.com surveyed 39 rookies, asking them seven questions about their fellow draftees.
 One of the questions they asked was who is the best playmaker in the class, and the rookies overwhelmingly voted Ball the best in that category, as he received 71.8 percent of the votes.